Healthdirect Free Australian health advice you can count on.

 What causes peripheral vascular disease?

-PVD is caused by a build-up of atheroma (fatty deposits on the walls of your arteries).
-This makes the arteries narrower.
-It restricts the flow of blood to the part of the body affected.
+PVD is caused by a build-up of fatty plaques in the walls of your arteries.
+This makes the arteries narrower and restricts the flow of blood to the part of the body affected.
 This process is called 'atherosclerosis'.

-There are many factors that can contribute to the narrowing of your arteries.
-These include:
+Several factors can contribute to narrowing of arteries, including:

 When should I see my doctor?

-If you do have episodes of leg pain, that comes on when walking and gets better when you rest, see your doctor.
+If you have leg pain that comes on when walking and gets better when you rest, see your doctor.
+Also see your doctor if you notice any other moderate symptoms.

-Some symptoms suggest that the supply of blood to your legs has become severely restricted and you may need to see a doctor urgently.
-These include:
+Seek urgent medical care if you have any severe symptoms.
+These symptoms may suggest that the supply of blood to your legs has become severely restricted.

 How is peripheral vascular disease diagnosed?

-Your doctor may compare the blood pressure in your legs to the blood pressure in your arms by using a test called the ankle brachial index (ABI).
+• ankle-brachial index (ABI) — this compares the blood pressure in your legs to the blood pressure in your arms

-• an ultrasound scan to look at the blood flow in your legs
+• an ultrasound scan — to measure the blood flow in your legs and find narrowed or blocked areas

-Your doctor may also refer you to a specialist.
+Your doctor may also refer you to a specialist such as a vascular surgeon.

 How is peripheral vascular disease treated?